Article I: General

 - The Vice President shall assist the President with any paperwork that the National AIAA might require of one of its student branches.

-- The Secretary shall record and produced the minutes of all meetings held by the organization.
+- The Secretary shall record and produce the minutes of all meetings held by the organization.

-- The Secretary shall handle all the necessary correspondence of the organization.
+- The Secretary shall collaborate with the Outreach Coordinator to manage necessary correspondence outside of the organization.
 This shall include, but is not limited to, company contacts, thank you notes to speakers, and contacts within the aerospace department.

-- The Secretary shall be responsible for the organization and sending of the newsletter.
+- The Secretary shall be responsible for the organization and distribution of the newsletter.
 The frequency of the newsletter shall be determined by the Executive Committee at the beginning of each school year.

 - The Secretary shall be responsible for monitoring attendance.
-This shall include, but is not limited to, making sure there is a sign-in sheet at each event, recording the attendance at each event, and monitoring the membership.
+This shall include, but is not limited to, ensuring a sign-in sheet is present at each event, recording the attendance at each event, and monitoring the membership.

 - The Secretary shall be responsible for recording the feedback from General Meetings.
 This shall include the forwarding of the relevant information to the officer or persons that may need it.